Everything You've Come to Expect

-Everything You've Come to Expect is the second album by English supergroup The Last Shadow Puppets, released on 1 April 2016 by Domino Recording Company.
+Everything You've Come to Expect is the second studio album by English supergroup the Last Shadow Puppets, released on 1 April 2016 by Domino Recording Company.
 It was written by band co-frontmen Alex Turner and Miles Kane in 2014 between London, Paris and Los Angeles.
-It was produced in Malibu by fellow member James Ford, alongside guest musician Matt Helders, and new bass player, Zach Dawes.
-Featuring once again string arrangements by Owen Pallett.
-The album artwork features a photo of singer Tina Turner dancing, as photographed by Jack Robinson in November 1969, the original picture was modified by illustrator Matthew Cooper, who gave it a gold tint.
+Production was done in Malibu by fellow member James Ford, alongside guest musician Matt Helders, new bass player, Zach Dawes and featuring once again string arrangements by Owen Pallett.
+The album artwork features a photo of singer Tina Turner dancing, as photographed by Jack Robinson Jr. in November 1969; the original picture was modified by illustrator Matthew Cooper, who gave it a gold tint.